 Pauline Love is no stranger to the Southern Miss Lady Eagle basketball program.
-Love, who had an outstanding career as a player, begins her first season as a member of the coaching staff.
+Love, who had an outstanding career as a player, begins her second season as a member of the coaching staff.

 Love comes to Southern Miss following a one-year stint as an assistant coach at McNeese State where her duties included on campus and off campus recruiting, social media director in recruiting and marketing of Cowgirl basketball, assist in camps and clinics, scouting, skill development, on court coaching with both the posts and guards and any other duties needed.

 Prior to joining the McNeese staff, Love went on to the next level following her collegiate career, playing for the WNBA's Connecticut Sun in 2010 and the Cote d'Opale Basket Calais professional team in France during the 2010-11 season.

 While at Southern Miss, Love was a three-time, first team All-Conference USA performer as well as a three-time finalist for the Gillom Trophy, which recognizes the top women's collegiate basketball player in the state of Mississippi.

 During her senior campaign with the Lady Eagles, Love averaged 18.3 ppg and 12.8 rpg.
 She also ranked second in the nation in both rebounds per game and double-doubles (21), as well as ranking 33rd in scoring.

 Love guided the Lady Eagles to one postseason appearance during her tenure, in which they reached the round of 16 in the WNIT.
 She finished her playing career ranking in the Top 10 on the school charts in nine different categories, including second in rebounding average (11.1), third in rebounding (1,051), fourth in scoring average (16.6), fifth in field goals made (648) and field goals attempted (1,436), sixth in scoring (1,576) seventh in 3-point goals made (94) and attempted (307) and 10th in minutes played (3,188).